React View Transitions: A Hands-On Look

 document.querySelector('.content').innerHTML = newContent;

-A basic example with React Router:
+Here is a small example with React Router:

 import { ViewTransition } from 'react';